royyandzakiy/cpp-modules-example/README.md

 # C++ Modules Project

-A demonstration of C++23 module implementation using CMake as the build system.
+A demonstration of C++ module implementation using CMake as the build system.

 ## Project Structure